 Service personnel have a requirement to notify their unit HR administration staff of any changes to their family circumstances that will result in a change in their PStatCat.
-For more information on PStatCat status your soldier should read JSP 752, Chapter 1, Section 4.
-For more information on adoption leave your soldier should read JSP 760, Chapter 21 which can be accessed on the Defence Intranet.
-If you would like more explanation about your entitlement, please contact Karen Ross at firstname.lastname@example.org.Back to top
+For more information on PStatCat status your soldier should read JSP 752, Chapter 2, Section 2.
+If you would like more explanation about your entitlement, please contact our Health & Additional Needs team at firstname.lastname@example.org.Back to top

 Service personnel are entitled to receive Statutory Adoption Pay (SAP) if they meet the qualifying criteria.
 SAP is a weekly payment that is usually paid for a maximum of 39 weeks commencing from the date that ordinary adoption leave (OAL starts) until the end of the 13th week of additional adoption leave (AAL).

 The amount of SAP received depends on your soldier’s rate of pay.
-More information on SAP can be found in JSP 760 Chapter 21 available on the Defence intranet.
-Or your soldier can speak to their regimental admin office (RAO).Back to top
+More information on SAP can be found in JSP 760 Chapter 25, or your soldier can speak to their regimental admin office (RAO).Back to top

 You will be entitled to occupy Service Family Accommodation (SFA) from the date of the adoption being approved in recognition of the need to establish a home before any child is placed with the adoptive parent(s).